evolv-ai/env-integrations/metrics/README.md

 | fetch          | url                      | This also includes additional data                                                                     |

-### Other  options
+### action

-#### type
+### type
 If a `type` attribute is specified, it's value represents the type of the value of the attribute.
 By default, the type is assumed to be string.
 The following are the types available:
-* event
 * boolean
 * float
 * int
+* number
 * string
 * array

 #### when

 #### apply

+#### map
-The `apply` is represented as an array of objects that allows the value of the attribute to be transformed.
-Those mappings have one of 3 json keys:
+The `map` is represented as an array of objects that allows the value of the attribute to be transformed.
+Those mappings have one of 2 json keys:
 * when - a regex for testing the attribute value against
-* result - the new value to be bound to the attribute when conditional is met
+* value - the new value to be bound to the attribute when conditional is met
-* default - `default` can be used as result as the last map value.
-There should be no `when` value for `default`.

 #### storage
 The `storage` is an object indicating that the value should be cached with the following options:
 * key - a required key that indicates the key to store and retrieve from storage (The integration will prefix this key with `evolv:` )
 * type - `(local|session)` indicating localStorage or sessionStorage (defaults to `session`)
 * resolveWith - `(new|cached|union)` indicates how to resolve which value to use when there is both a new value and a cached value. (defaults to `new`)

-#### spa
-If the `spa` value is set to `true`, the attribute will be reevaluated upon any spa based navigation.

 #### poll
 If a value is not imediately available when the integration is processed, a poll can be specified to periodically reevaluate the attribute until it is detected or poll duration expires.